 Assuming your girl was mated, you witnessed the mating, and there was a tie, there is every reason to suspect your girl is pregnant.
 Unfortunately, human pregnancy tests don't work on dogs.
 Those home tests ladies use to detect pregnancy rely on a urine sample that can pick up a hormone called Human Chorionic Gonadotropin.
 Dogs don't produce this hormone, so the test would be useless.

 There are ways to know if your dog is pregnant by observing changes in behavior and appearance.
 There are also more sophisticated ways that typically require your veterinarian's help.

 Like in people, every dog experience pregnancy differently; each pregnancy is never alike.
 This is a general list, and some signs will be present in the early stages of pregnancy, while others won't be noticeable until late pregnancy, such as nesting behaviors.

 Here are a few signs you might see:

-From about day 28 until 35, it is possible to feel tiny embryos which are about the size of grapes.
+From about day 28 until 35, it is possible to feel tiny embryos about the size of grapes.
 After this time frame, the sacs that contain the growing fetus fill with fluid, making it nearly impossible to feel individual puppies.
-This method is not an accurate determination of live puppies, and it can't be a reliable way to determine the number of puppies.
+This method is not an accurate determination of live puppies and can't be a reliable way to determine the number of puppies.

 If the girl is tense, obese, or underweight, this method is not likely to be useful.